 R&I: What emerging commercial risk most concerns you?

-R&I: What do your friends and family think you do?
+R&I: What does your family think you do?

 Katie Siegel is an associate editor at Risk & Insurance®.
 She can be reached at [email protected]